armory/docs/content/en/docs/installation/armory-operator/op-manage-operator.md

 {{< include "armory-operator/os-operator-blurb.md" >}}
 ## Upgrade the Operator

->Do not manually change the Operator's Docker image tag in your existing manifest files.
-Operator computes the compatible Halyard version, so manually updating image tags in your existing manifest may causes issues and is an **unsupported** method for upgrading the Operator.
+>Do not manually change Docker image tags in your existing manifest files.
+Operator computes the compatible Halyard version, so manually updating image tags is an **unsupported** upgrade method and may cause issues.

 Use the `kubectl replace` command to replace your Operator deployment.
 See the `kubectl replace` [docs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#replace) for an explanation of this command.